freeCodeCamp/learn-bash-and-sql-by-building-a-bike-rental-shop/TUTORIAL.md

 ### 823.1

 Impressive.
-Except there's some settings or something that came back with the result.
+Except there's some settings or something that came back with the result at the top there.
 I saw a `-X` flag in that menu.
 Run the same command except add that flag right after `psql`.
 It should ignore those settings.

 #### HINTS